-Sometimes when tumors are developing in a woman’s breast, they put pressure on the ribs and spine causing new found and persistent pain.
+Sometimes when tumors are developing in a woman’s breast, they put pressure on the ribs and spine causing persistent pain.
 You need to be aware of any changes that occur in your spinal column, upper back, and even neck.
 Talk to your doctor if you feel as though the pain you’re experiencing is unusually pronounced and marked by pressure from a possible internal growth.

 Nutrient Deficiency and Breast Cancer